nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/assign-a-floating-IP.md

 Navigate to Project -> Network -> Floating IPs.

-To release the floating IP address back into the floating IP pool, click the Release Floating IP option in the Actions column.
+To release the Floating IP address back into the Floating IP pool, click the Release Floating IP option in the Actions column.

 ![Release Floating IP](images/floating_ip_release.png)